iamnaran/jellyfish/README.md

 - **UserDefaults:** App Local Storage.

 ## Getting Started
 1. Clone the repository.
 2. Open the project in Android Studio.
 3. Build and run the app on your device or emulator.

+## Folder structure
+As It's a Kotlin Multiplatform project targeting Android, iOS.

+* `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
+  It contains several subfolders:
+  - `commonMain` is for code that’s common for all targets.
+  - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.
+    For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, `iosMain` would be the right folder for such calls.

+* `/iosApp` contains iOS applications.

 Feel free to explore the codebase, customize components, and integrate additional features based on your project requirements.